intel/pmem-csi/DEVELOPMENT.md

 Containers runtime may not pass /dev from host into the container.
 This is, again, problem in DeviceMode:Direct.
-If the /dev/ of the host is not accessible in the pmem-csi container, there will be failure in accessing of newly created block device /dev/pmemX.Y which will not be visible inside container.
+If the /dev/ of the host is not accessible in the PMEM-CSI container, there will be failure in accessing of newly created block device /dev/pmemX.Y which will not be visible inside container.
 The driver does not detect the root cause of that problem during start-up, but only when a volume creation has failed.
-This problem can be avoided by specifying explicit mount of /dev in the pmem-csi manifest.
+This problem can be avoided by specifying explicit mount of /dev in the PMEM-CSI manifest.